MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_16_UsingAzureKeyVaultForManagedIdentities.md

 1. Select **+ Create**.

-1. In the Add access policy section, under Configure from template (optional), choose Secret Management from the pull-down menu.
+1. In the Add access policy section, under Configure from template, choose **Secret Management** from the pull-down menu, and click **Next**

-1. For **Select Principal**, choose **None selected** to open the list of principals to select.
-In the search field enter the name of the VM you created in task 2.
-Select the VM in the result list and choose Select.
+1. In the search field enter the name of the VM you created in task 2.
+Select the VM in the result list and click **Next**.

-1. Select **Add**.
+1. On the **Application (optional)** page, click **Next**.

-1. Select **Save**.
+1. Click **Create**.

 #### Task 5 - Access data with Key Vault secret with PowerShell

+1. In the Azure portal, select **Virtual Machines**

+1. Click on the Windows 10 vm name you just created.

+1. Connect to the Windows 10 vm and log in.

-1. In the lab virtual machine, open PowerShell.
+1. In the Window 10 vm, open PowerShell.

 1. In PowerShell, invoke the web request on the tenant to get the token for the local host in the specific port for the VM.